Skip to main content

 Audit logs are available in clusters with Kubernetes version 1.28 and higher.
 In Managed Kubenretes clusters on cloud servers, you can upgrade the cluster version.
 Audit logs are not available during a version upgrade.

-1. Turn on the audit logs — when cluster creation or in existing cluster.
+2. Enable audit logs — when creating a cluster or in an existing cluster.

-3. Configure export of audit logs to a log storage and analysis system.
+4. Configure the export of audit logs to the log storage and analysis system.

-3. In the block Logging toggle switch Audit logs.
+3. In the Logging block, enable the Audit Logs toggle switch.

-Use the instructions Connect to the cluster for the right operating system.
+Use the Connect to Cluster instructions for the desired operating system.

 Audit logs will begin to be transferred to the log storage and analysis system after the Secret object is created.